 Keep in Mind:

-- Safety first: If you work on sharp parts of the mower, use of safety equipment such as work gloves, safety goggles, and long boots.
+- Safety first: If you work on sharp parts of the mower, use safety equipment such as work gloves, safety goggles, and long boots.

 Related Questions: